gaste/gringo-wrapper/README.md

 ```
 leads to the grounded output ``a. b.`` Calling gringo-wrapper with the same logic program does not perform any optimizations.

+Furthermore, (unless the ``--no-debug`` option is present) the gringo-wrapper adds a new unique constant ``_debug#`` to the body of each non-fact rule of the logic program, where ``#`` is an integer starting from 1 to the number of non-fact rules in the logic program.
+The prefix of the constants can be specified using the ``--debug-constant`` option.

 ## Table of contents
  - [Usage](#usage)
  - [Building](#building)